Yellow Spotter Buoys

 Our Team

-We are a team of material scientists, microbiologists, and oceanographers working across industry, academia, and government to develop biodegradable materials for the ocean.
+Nereid Biomaterials is a team of material scientists, microbiologists, and oceanographers working across industry, academia, and government to develop biodegradable materials for the ocean.
+We are a tech transfer project in the R&D phase and currently supported by the National Science Foundation’s Convergence Accelerator program.

 Our Technology